pierre-emmanuelJ/DealabsCrawler/README.md

 ```

-Edit dockerfile at L-13 to add you sender email credentials
+Edit dockerfile at L-12 to add you sender email credentials
 ```
 CMD ["./dealabscrawler", "--sender-mail", "test@gmail.com", "--sender-mail-password", "password"]
 ```

 * Then just run with this command:
 ```
-$ docker-compose up
+$ docker-compose up -d
 ```